oac0de/Spotify-Sound-Of-Future-Prediction/README.md

 ## Filtering For Artists "Ahead of Their Time"
 I decided to drop some features from the modeling which had the same median values throughout history, such as 'explicit' and 'mode'.

-Unfortunately, our dataset did not contain any songs which completely matched all of the features' predicted (median) values.
-I resorted to filtering through the data using an interval of each prediction's model RMSE from it's predicted value, for songs most close to the forecasted values of 2025.
+So our dataset did not contain any songs which completely matched all of the features' predicted (median) values.
+I resorted to filtering through the data using an interval of each feature's model RMSE from it's predicted value, for songs most close to the forecasted values of 2025.

 **Most "Ahead of Their Time" Artist:**
 [Twenty One Pilots - Tear In My Heart](https://open.spotify.com/album/3cQO7jp5S9qLBoIVtbkSM1?highlight=spotify:track:3bnVBN67NBEzedqQuWrpP4)